esirioneyibo/flutter_study_app/README.md

 - ios
 because of have no developer license, not offered( I am so sorry for it).

-# directory The project directory structure is as follows:
+# :rocket: directory The project directory structure is as follows:
 ```
 ├─components
 ├─i10n